JuliaLang/julia/doc/src/manual/functions.md

 ## Argument-type declarations

-You can declare the types of function arguments by appending `::TypeName`, as usual for [Type Declarations](@ref) in Julia.
+You can declare the types of function arguments by appending `::TypeName` to the argument name, as usual for [Type Declarations](@ref) in Julia.
 For example, the following function computes [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) recursively:
 ```
 fib(n::Integer) = n ≤ 2 ? one(n) : fib(n-1) + fib(n-2)
 ```
 and the `::Integer` specification means that it will only be callable when `n` is a subtype of the [abstract](@ref man-abstract-types) `Integer` type.

-Argument-type declarations **normally have no impact on performance**: regardless of what argument types (if any) are declared, Julia compiles a specialized version of the function for the actual argument types passed by the caller.
+Argument-type declarations **normally have no impact on performance**: regardless of what argument types (if any) are declared, Julia *compiles a specialized version* of the function for the *actual argument types passed* by the caller.
 For example, calling `fib(1)` will trigger the compilation of specialized version of `fib` optimized specifically for `Int` arguments, which is then re-used if `fib(7)` or `fib(15)` are called.
-(There are rare exceptions when an argument type declaration can trigger additional compiler specializations; see: [Be aware of when Julia avoids specializing](@ref).)
+(There are rare exceptions when an argument-type declaration can trigger additional compiler specializations; see: [Be aware of when Julia avoids specializing](@ref).)
 The most common reasons to declare argument types in Julia are, instead:

 * **Dispatch:** As explained in [Methods](@ref), you can have different versions ("methods") of a function for different argument types, in which case the argument types are used to determine *which implementation is called for which arguments*.
 For example, you might implement a completely different algorithm `fib(x::Number) = ...` that works for any `Number` type by using [Binet's formula](https://en.wikipedia.org/wiki/Fibonacci_number#Binet's_formula) to extend it to non-integer values.
 * **Correctness:** Type declarations can be useful if your function only returns correct results for certain argument types.
 For example, if we omitted argument types and wrote `fib(n) = n ≤ 2 ?
 1 : fib(n-1) + fib(n-2)`, then `fib(1.5)` would silently give us the nonsensical answer `1`.